tedneward/Azgaarnoth/Creatures/Kruthiks.md

 >- **Languages** Kruthik
 >- **Challenge** 1/8
 >___
->***Pack Tactics.***.
-The kruthik has advantage on an attack roll against a creature if at least one of the kruthik's allies is within 5 feet of the creature and the ally isn't incapacitated.
+>***Pack Tactics.*** The kruthik has advantage on an attack roll against a creature if at least one of the kruthik's allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
->***Tunneler.***.
-The kruthik can burrow through solid rock at half its burrowing speed and leaves a 2 1/2-foot-diameter tunnel in its wake.
+>***Tunneler.*** The kruthik can burrow through solid rock at half its burrowing speed and leaves a 2 1/2-foot-diameter tunnel in its wake.
 >
 >#### Actions
->***Stab.***.
-Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
+>***Stab.*** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage.
 >

 ---